Skip to main content

 Trading steep skew: high put skew

-What you see: The market is nervous.
-Puts are trading at a massive premium compared to calls.
+What you see: the market is nervous.
+Puts are trading at a much higher premium compared to calls.

 Your next move: